infokin/eslint-config/README.md

 The `package.json` file provides two scripts:

-`lint` - this is used to check the code style for project files without linting any tests
+`lint` - this is used to check the code style for project files without linting tests

 `test` - runs linting only for test files to check whether the configuration works as intended

 ## Bugs & Issues

 Something is not working as expected?
-Please report bugs or issues on the [corresponding GitHub page](https://github.com/infokin/eslint-config/issues).
+Please report bugs and issues on the [corresponding GitHub page](https://github.com/infokin/eslint-config/issues).

 ## Author